abilian/nua/README.md

 - The "builder" CLI that can build container images.
 - The "orchestrator" CLI that can deploy and manage container images.
-- We have started packaging some applications (Hedgedoc, Dolibarr, simple demos).
+- We have started packaging some applications (HedgeDoc, Dolibarr, simple demos).
 - Work has started on a common `nua` CLI:

 ```